-There’s literally no reason not to do it, Shopify’s already done the work
+There’s literally no reason not to do it

 Every Shopify theme comes with a mobile-friendly pair.
 When you activate your mobile site, customers can check out with a shopping cart and see your products with all of the images and descriptions you’ve already set up.

 There are a few things you should do though.

 1. Do a full check-up to make sure things are working the way they should be.
 Grab your own smartphone and do the following:

 - Make a purchase with several things products in the cart